anecoechea/CodingChallengeEmployeeApi/README.md

 ## Delivery
 Please upload your results to a publicly accessible Git repo.
 Free ones are provided by Github and Bitbucket.

+## Current Issues
+There seems to be an issue when the Lists of Employees are created as the only initialized field is the employee id.
+I was unsure if this was intended but most likely all fields should be pulled from the DB when creating the list of direct reports.
+There is an issue with the reading of the compensation.
+Creating and storing the data seems to work fine however, there is an issue when getting the data back.